Sarah-Shahid/Sarah-Summiya-Zoha_SudokuGame/README.md

 ## Usage of AI and Reflection:
 - used gpt to understand about the markdown in git readme file. (its specific syntax) It told us about the basic  markdown syntax.
+- To learn the usage of  ANSI Color Codes to add coloured text.

 ## Future Improvements: